Section 1: Counseling

 Does Advance Travel Cover the Travel of the Children?

 It is important to note that travel of dependent children of an employee may be authorized under this provision only if a legal custody agreement exists or the employee otherwise agrees in writing to permit the children to leave the post permanently with the spouse (14 FAM 532.8-e).
 This is true regardless of whether it is the employee or the spouse who initiates the separation.
 Travel entitlements, like most others, go to the employee.
-When the employee agrees that the children may leave post under advance travel he/she must also submit a revised Form OF-126, “Residence and Dependency Report,” to declare as a loss those children for whom return travel is requested under this provision.
-Absent the authorization of the employee, the spouse may choose to seek a court order which may enable him/her to leave post.
+When the employee agrees that the children may leave post under advance travel they must also submit a revised Form OF-126, “Residence and Dependency Report,” to declare as a loss those children for whom return travel is requested under this provision.
+Absent the authorization of the employee, the spouse may choose to seek a court order which may enable them to leave post.

 How Do I Obtain HHE from Post and Storage?